Immunisation and vaccination

 Vaccination helps ease pressures on the NHS during the busy winter months.
 They also help prevent you, your family, and others from becoming unwell.

-If you’re not sure about you or your child’s vaccine status your GP surgery can advise or you may also be able to view your status via the NHS app.
+If you’re not sure about you or your child’s vaccine status your GP surgery can advise or you may also be able to view via the NHS app.

-If you are eligible for a Covid-19 and/or flu vaccine, please book now via the NHS booking site, via the NHS app, or check out local walk-in clinics where no appointment is needed (see the blue box at the top of the page).
+If you are eligible for a Covid-19 and/or flu vaccine, check out local walk-in clinics here.
+No appointment is needed you can just turn up.

 Covid-19

 The Covid-19 winter booster vaccination programme vaccinates those most at risk.
-You can book change or cancel and appointment on the NHS booking site here.
+Local walk-in vaccine clinics are still running and you can view them here.

 If you are also eligible for a flu vaccine you may be offered this at the same time.